solvialab/infragate-landing/docs/guide.md

-# Infragate â€” Deployment Guide
+# Infragate — Deployment Guide

 This guide covers three deployment paths:

-- **[Existing OKE cluster (recommended)](#existing-oke-cluster-deployment)** â€” deploy Infragate into an existing Oracle Kubernetes Engine cluster using Helm.
+- **[Existing OKE cluster (recommended)](#existing-oke-cluster-deployment)** — deploy Infragate into an existing Oracle Kubernetes Engine cluster using Helm.
 Best for enterprise teams that already manage their own OKE infrastructure.
-- **[Single-node k3s](#single-node-k3s-deployment)** â€” step-by-step guide for deploying on a single OCI VM with k3s.
+- **[Single-node k3s](#single-node-k3s-deployment)** — step-by-step guide for deploying on a single OCI VM with k3s.
 Ideal for dev/test, demos, or Always Free tier.
-- **[OCI Marketplace (planned)](#marketplace-deployment)** â€” one-click "Launch Stack" from the OCI Console.
+- **[OCI Marketplace (planned)](#marketplace-deployment)** — one-click "Launch Stack" from the OCI Console.
 Coming in a future release.

 ---